prof. dr. M.L.M. Hertogh

 His research focuses on public opinion about law, with a special interest in legal consciousness, legal pluralism, and administrative justice.

-Marc Hertogh is Editor-in-Chief of the International Journal of Law in Context (Cambridge University Press).
-He is also a member the Advisory Board of the Dutch/Flemish Law & Society Review and he acts as the Law and Society correspondent for the Dutch Lawyers’ Journal (NJB).
+Marc Hertogh is a member the Advisory Board of the Dutch/Flemish Law & Society Review and he acts as the Law and Society correspondent for the Dutch Lawyers’ Journal (NJB).

 His research has been published in leading journals such as Law and Policy, Journal of Law and Society, Social & Legal Studies, International Journal of Law, Crime and Justice, Jurisprudence, International Journal of Law in Context, Legisprudence, Journal of Comparative Law.